How to sell your used car in 8 steps

-But before you take a few photos and post an ad online, there are some steps you should follow to get top dollar for your ride.
+It’s good news, however, if you happen to be selling a used car, as you’re still likely to have more than a few potential buyers.
+But before you post an ad online, there are some steps you should follow to get top dollar for your ride.

 8 steps to selling your used car